MillerPr/ochre_web_template/README.md

 ## How to use

-### index.html and index_02.html
+### index.html, index_01.html, and index_02.html
+Choose between three basic template styles.
+Your final choice for index must be named index.html.
+So, if you choose index_01.html, just delete the existing index.html and change your homepage to index.html.

 When you open up one of these starter templates, you will want to customize much of the information.
-Index.html contains comments at the top of the page to guide you through the process.
+Each file contains comments at the top of the page to guide you through the process.
 The fields and values to change have been marked with two percentage signs %%.
 Search for %% and update the information to the desired value.
 Add or remove HTML elements as needed.

 **The remainder of this section deals with index_02.html.**